 The first time I used shilajit, I felt several years worth of anxiety washed away immediately.
 I’m not sure what I was deficient in, but shilajit definitely helped to restore me to proper health.
 I felt social for the first time in several months, and I was ready to tackle all sorts of obstacles.

 Shilajit can be found in some health food stores.
-However, since the substance is so rare and in high demand, it is often easier to find it online.
+However, since it is so rare and in high demand, it is often easier to find it online.

 Bacopa is another potent ayurvedic herb that’s used for treating anxiety and depression.
 Many people have reported that is just one of the most powerful herbs that they have ever used.